 Back at home, Miguel’s discomfort persisted.
 He had many additional kidney stones, causing nausea and pain in his back and when he used the bathroom.

 The Chicago urologist told the family Miguel needed yet another extensive surgery for his long-term recovery.

 “All through the night, he would be crying in pain,” Maria said.
 “I knew something else was wrong.”

-Around the same time, a change in her insurance brought Maria and Miguel to Ann & Robert H. Lurie Children’s Hospital of Chicago, where the family met with Bruce W. Lindgren, MD, a pediatric urologist.
+Around the same time, a change in her insurance brought Maria and Miguel to Ann & Robert H. Lurie Children’s Hospital of Chicago, where the family met with pediatric urologist Dr. Bruce Lindgren.

-Dr. Lindgren is a specialist in minimally invasive urological surgery and director of the program in that specialty at Lurie Children’s.
+Dr. Lindgren is the director of minimally invasive urological surgery at Lurie Children’s.
 He also helps train medical students and urology residents and fellows in urology as an associate professor of Urology at Northwestern Feinberg School of Medicine.

-At Lurie Children’s, a multidisciplinary team including Dr. Lindgren; Craig Langman, MD, head of the Division of Kidney Diseases; and others work together to provide comprehensive care to patients with complex kidney conditions like Miguel’s.
+At Lurie Children’s, a multidisciplinary team including Dr. Lindgren, Dr. Craig Langman, Head of the Division of Kidney Diseases, and others work together to provide comprehensive care to patients with complex kidney conditions like Miguel’s.
 The team found medication and dietary changes that would help prevent Miguel’s body from forming more stones.